NegusNati/passport-frontend/README.md

 - **CLS** (Cumulative Layout Shift)
 - **TTFB** (Time to First Byte)

-View metrics in PostHog dashboard under event: `web_vitals_reported`
+Events are enriched with `page-path`, `device-class`, `connection-type`, viewport size, and navigation type.
+View them in the PostHog event stream under `web_vitals_reported` and filter by route or device to validate real-user performance.

 ### Performance Goals